rhylanbolt/developerdocs/README.md

 </section>
 <section id="gaming-inventory" class="doc-section">
 <h1>Gaming Inventory</h1>
-<p>This document details the data formats for preparing your Gaming Inventory for Opti-X.</p>
+<p>This document details the data formats for preparing your Gaming Inventory for Personalize.</p>
 <h2>Overview</h2>
 <p>Gaming Inventory provides a daily snapshot of available games and their associated metadata.
-Opti-X uses this data to power personalized game recommendations across your platform.</p>
+Personalize uses this data to power personalized game recommendations across your platform.</p>
 <h3>Why This Matters</h3>
 <p>Your gaming inventory is the foundation of game recommendations.
-Complete and accurate inventory data enables Opti-X to:</p>
+Complete and accurate inventory data enables Personalize to:</p>
 <ul>
 <li>Match players with games they are likely to enjoy</li>
 <li>Filter games by platform, regulation, and player eligibility</li>